Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 RELATED CHAPTERS

-This will be read in conjunction with:
+This should be read in conjunction with:

 AMENDMENT

-This chapter was updated in March 2023.
+This chapter was updated in September 2023.

 2. The Care Planning Process for Semi-Independent Placement